 This is because his black gene switches off, the brown one.
 The brown gene just sits hidden inside him doing nothing in particular, while the black gene takes control of his coat.

-What about chocolates?
+What about chocolate labs?

 The poor old brown gene only gets to be in charge if it is paired with another brown gene – like this ->(bb).